cs7643-group5/ie-chemical-patent-project/README.md

 ## Evaluation

 ### NER models
-The model architecture for the NER model for task 1 and task 2 is  seen in the re_models folder.
-They follow the huggingface model class format and can be loaded in as such. run_preprocessor.py is used to fine-tune the pretrained BioBERT models.
+The saved models for Task 1 and Task 2 are in the ner_models folder.
+They follow the huggingface model class format and are loaded in as such. ner_evaluate.py is in the src folder is used to evaluate the models.
+Only BioBERT models are in this folder as they were the higher performing ones.

-One would make whatever changes in the hyperparameters directly in run_preprocessor.py and then would run python src/preprocessing/run_preprocessor.py

-The model will then be saved in the re_models directory
+One would need to run:
+python src/ner_evaluate.py

+One would need to modify the load directory to evaluate a newly trained model.

 ### Task 2
 task 2 evaluation is run with evaluate_task2.py with argument <br>